byu-osl/city-issue-server/README.md

 │   │   └── server-api.js          // Object that interacts with the server
 │   └── vendor                     // directory containing 3rd-party files
-├── load-database.js               // use this to load dummy data in the DB ├── models                         // Mongoose models - request, service, user ├── node_modules                   // don't modify: npm manages this
-├── package.json                   // npm project configuration
+├── load-database.js               // use this to load dummy data in the DB ├── models                         // Mongoose models - issue request, service, user ├── node_modules                   // don't modify: npm manages this ├── package.json                   // npm project configuration
 ├── README.md                      // this document (inception)